AdobeDocs/commerce-extensibility/src/pages/webhooks/admin-configuration.md

 The **Hook fields**, **Hook Headers**, and **Hook Rules** form subsections can be used to edit or add hook fields, headers, and rules, respectively.
 For fields, headers, and rules defined in `webhooks.xml` files, the values of certain attributes cannot be changed through the form.

 ![Edit hook fields](../_images/webhooks/edit-hook-fields.png)

-## Create a new hook

-Click **Add New Webhook** from the grid page to display the form for creating a new hook.
-If the plugin for the webhook method entered into the form has not been generated for the Commerce instance, a warning to run the `webhooks:generate:module` command will appear upon clicking **Save**.